wolkenheim/keycloak-vue3/README.md

 This may or may not be useful for you.
 It really depends on your setup and there are a plethora of ways to configure authorization roles here.
 You will most likely write custom methods extracting data.
 Also, it is possible to send additional user data in the encoded JWT token or make it accessible via an own REST endpoint.

+## 9. Add Mock Keycloak Service
+For local development it is convenient to disable Keycloak at times.
+There is an env Variable `VITE_APP_KEYCLOAK_ENABLED=false` for that.
+Based on its value the factory delivers a mock service without any real keycloak requests.
+This should be good for many use cases.
+If you need multiple users with roles a boolean flag will no longer work.
+But for simple cases this is a great way to work.